muratk5n/thirdwave/en/README.md

 ---

-It's crazy, the homeland includes all the regions being fought over right now, an area that is the origin of a good chunk of the East-West Eurasian culture, right there.
+It's crazy, the homeland includes all the regions being fought over right now, an area that is the origin of a good chunk of the Eastern and Western Eurasian culture.

 ---

-Apparently the geo origin of Indo-European languages was an open question - recently answered
+Apparently the geo origin of Indo-European languages was an open question - recently answered, confirming the earlier share with Kristiansen.

 [[-]](2023/03/the-horse-the-wheel-steppes-anthony.html)